rabbitmq/rabbitmq-website/docs/upgrade.md

 shutting down the cluster entirely.

 To learn more, please read the [feature flags documentation](./feature-flags).

-#### Before RabbitMQ 3.8 {#rolling-upgrade-before-3.8}

-With RabbitMQ up-to and including 3.7.x, when upgrading from one major or minor version of RabbitMQ to another (i.e. from 3.0.x to 3.1.x, or from 2.x.x to 3.x.x), the whole cluster must be taken down for the upgrade.
-Clusters that include nodes that run different release series are not supported.

-Rolling upgrades from one patch version to another (i.e. from 3.12.x to 3.12.y) are supported except when indicated otherwise in the release notes.
-It is **strongly recommended to consult release notes before upgrading**.

-Some patch releases known to require a cluster-wide restart:

-* 3.6.7 and later cannot be mixed with earlier versions from the 3.6.x series
-* 3.6.6 and later cannot be mixed with later versions from the 3.6.x series
-* 3.0.0 cannot be mixed with later versions from the 3.0.x series

-**A RabbitMQ node will fail to [re-]join a peer running an incompatible version**.

-When upgrading Erlang it's advised to run all nodes on the same major series (e.g. 26.x or 25.3.x).
-Even though it is possible to run a cluster with mixed major Erlang versions, they can have subtle and important incompatibilities.

-Running mixed Erlang versions can result in internal inter-node communication protocol incompatibilities.
-When a node detects such an incompatibility it will refuse to join its peer (cluster).

-Upgrading to a new minor or patch version of Erlang usually can be done using a rolling upgrade.

 ### When to Restart Nodes {#rolling-upgrades-restarting-nodes}